Indonesian Esoteric Buddhism: History

-In Java, the 8th century Shailendra dynasty promoted large scale Buddhist building projects such as Borobudur.
+In Java, the 8th century Shailendra dynasty promoted large-scale Buddhist building projects such as Borobudur.
 Later central Javanese bronze and silver Buddhist images show Tantric themes such as mandalas and the Five Tathagatas.

 In the 13th century Buddhism thrived in Eastern Java, the Singhasari kingdom of King Kertanegara of Singhasari patronized Vajrayana.
 Buddhism continued to thrive under the Hindu-Buddhist Majapahit Empire (1293–1527).
 Their capital Trowulan had many annual festivities for Buddhism, Shaivism, and Vaishnavism.
 Some of their kings were Vajrayana practitioners, such as King Adityawarman (1347–79) whose inscriptions state he was "always concentrated on Hevajra".
 A feature of Javanese Buddhism was the deification and worship of kings as Buddhas or Bodhisattvas.
 Important Buddhist deities included Prajnaparamita, Tara, Bhairava and Lokesvara.

 The fall of Majapahit and the rise of Muslim states such as the Sultanate of Malacca saw the decline of Buddhism in the region.
-Many escaped to the island of Bali after the end of Majapahit rule fleeing persecution, where Buddhism was merged into Balinese Hinduism.
+Some escaped to the island of Bali after the end of Majapahit rule, fleeing political persecution, where Buddhism was merged into Balinese Hinduism.
 This process of merging Buddhism and Hinduism predated the fall of the Majapahit however, and many textual sources from the later Hindu-Buddhist kingdom state that Hinduism and Buddhism are both two paths to the same reality and also equate the five Buddhas with five forms of Shiva.
 Likewise, some Majapahit temples depict both Buddhist and Shaiva elements.

+Traces of esoteric Buddhism exist in Bali, including stupa votives and several religious rituals.